How to Start Your Own Customer Loyalty Program

-It’s no secret that it’s easier and less expensive to sell to existing customers than to acquire new ones.
-In fact, gaining a new customer costs five to 25 times more than keeping an existing one, according to Frederick Reichheld of Bain & Company.
-Customer retention, therefore, should be an important part of your business strategy.
+It’s no secret that it’s much easier and less expensive to sell to existing customers than it is to aquire new ones.
+In fact, retaining an existing customer can be up to 25 times more cost-effective for a small business than acquiring a new one.

 What Is a Customer Loyalty Program?

-A customer loyalty program is a system that rewards customers for making regular purchases and otherwise engaging with your brand.
+A customer loyalty program is a system that rewards customers for making regular purchases and engaging with your brand.
 The goal is to incentivize customers to spend more money by repaying them with rewards.
-Rewards can include discounts, points redeemable toward purchases, free items or services, or even exclusive access to new products.
+Rewards can include discounts, points redeemable toward future purchases, free items or services, or even exclusive access to new products or paid content on a membership site.

 There are countless ways to structure your customer loyalty program.
-Some businesses dole out points that customers can spend on anything they like.
+Some businesses give out points that customers can use towards anything they like.
 Other businesses create VIP clubs that entitle members to certain perks, gifts, or access.
-Some programs reward customers by donating money to nonprofits.
+Some programs reward customers by donating money to nonprofits on their behalf.

 Why should you implement your own customer loyalty program?
 The benefits are clear: